Let's Rename

 One of the easiest ways to participate in local affairs is to write to your City Councillor and tell them how you feel about an issue.

-We encourage you to write your City Councillor to share your support for renaming Dundas Street and the new commemorative framework for the city of Toronto.
+We encourage you to write your City Councillor to share your support for renaming Dundas Street and the work of the Recognition Review Community Advisory Board.

 Don't know who your City Councillor is, or their email address??